sandorberegi/EpiControl/README.md

 On a standard desktop or laptop computer with a recent version of R (≥ 4.3) and an internet connection, installation typically takes:

-1–3 minutes if all dependencies are already installed
+less than a minute if all dependencies are already installed.

-3–5 minutes if dependencies need to be downloaded and compiled
+Examples (vignettes) demonstrating use and expected outputs can be found here: https://sandorberegi.github.io/EpiControl/